towaanu/rutodo/README.md

 ### Without docker
 To run the project you need to have a postgres database and rust installed.\
-You can then configure the environment variable in the `docker-compose.yml` file to use your postgres database. \ Then you can start the project using :
+You can then configure the environment variable in the `docker-compose.yml` file to use your postgres database.\ Then you can start the project using :
 ```sh
 cargo run
 ```
 The api should be accessible at [http://localhost:3030](http://localhost:3030)

 ## Endpoints
 ### Graphql
 - `POST /graphql` : Endpoint for graphql requests
-- `GET /graphiql` : Graphql playground
+- `GET /graphiql` : Graphql playground ( You can also find graphql docs )

 ### Rest
 #### Todolists